ankushswar1/eanab-maker/README.md

 Our config didn't look cool enough as is, so we decided to give it some flair with some sick lighting.

 ## To Run
-For the concierge: run 'make install-c'
+Configure your development environment as specified here: http://cs107e.github.io/guides/mac_toolchain/ For the concierge: run 'make install-c'
 For the maker: run 'make install-m'
+Once both Pis are up and running, connect any external computer to the WiFi network "EANABMaker" to send in your drink preferences.
+Then, swipe your ID card to brew it up.

 ## Roles and Responsibilities
 We worked on a lot of the project together, but to break down some of the responsibilities.
 Theo: ESP32, TAJ protocol, magstripe, communication and storage of drink preferences
 Ankush: valve control, breathalyzer control, rand library, construction
 Jainil: stepper, photoresistor and laser, rand library, construction

+## Acknowledgements
+We made this project for Stanford's computer systems class CS107E, and a lot of the code used in this project was made over the quarter when we started with barebones ARM assembly and slowly wrote higher level abstracctions.
+Big thanks to our professors Pat Hanrahan and Julie Zelenski for being such awesome people and guiding us through this––and our incredible TAs too! <3

 ![Photo of Wiring](https://github.com/cs107e/jsutaria-theopolisme-ankushswar1-project/blob/master/images/Wiring.jpeg)
 ![Photo of Maker](https://github.com/cs107e/jsutaria-theopolisme-ankushswar1-project/blob/master/images/Maker.jpeg)